Middle School Handbook

 Explain his/her side and the administrator will then provide the student the evidence supporting the charges.
 Factors to be considered before suspending or expelling a student:

-- whether the violation or behavior committed by the student threatened the safety of a student or
+whether the violation or behavior committed by the student threatened the safety of a student or staff member.

 After that informal hearing, the principal will make a decision whether or not to suspend.
 If a student is suspended, s/he and his/her parents will be notified, in writing and or via the phone within one (1) day, of the reason for and the length of the suspension.
 The suspension may be appealed, within two (2) school days after receipt of the suspension notice, to the building principal.
 The request for an appeal must be in writing.